Adopting Puppies

 Some people steer clear of shelters or rescues because they believe the dogs there aren’t good dogs.
 Nothing could be further from the truth.

-• While many dogs are surrendered for behavior problems, the vast majority of those problems could have been prevented and can be treated with training, attention, and exercise.
+- While many dogs are surrendered for behavior problems, the vast majority of those problems could have been prevented and can be treated with training, attention, and exercise.

-• Many dogs are surrendered because of a family’s change in circumstances — a move, financial loss, illness, blending of families — and not because of the dog.
+- Many dogs are surrendered because of a family’s change in circumstances — a move, financial loss, illness, blending of families — and not because of the dog.

-• Some people don’t realize how much time and work puppies, and even adult dogs, require and become fed up with the responsibility.
+- Some people don’t realize how much time and work puppies, and even adult dogs, require and become fed up with the responsibility.

-You can find a good fit for your home by carefully evaluating a shelter dog or puppy and introducing them to every person who lives with you.
+You can find a good fit for your home by carefully evaluating a shelter dog or

 Shelters